 Participation rates remain strongly related to household expenditure.
-The richest 20% of children are almost all enrolled up to the age of 18 years or so, whereas nearly half of the poorest

-20% have left school at the age of 15 years or below.
-Disproportionately the poor are still enrolled in primary when similar age, rich, children make the transition to junior secondary.
+The richest 20 % of children are almost all enrolled up to the age of 18 years or so, whereas nearly half of the poorest 20 % have left school at the age of 15 years or below.
+Disproportionately the poor are still enrolled in primary when similar age, richer children make the transition to junior secondary.
 Differences in enrolments between boys and girls are much less polarised than those related to wealth.
-Figures 3 and 4 show this.